 He never gloried in his national privileges.
-He was a Jew by birth, and, as he tells us himself,-"A Hebrew of the Hebrews."
-(Phil. iii.
-5.)
+He was a Jew by birth, and as he tells us himself,-"An Hebrew of the Hebrews."
 He might have said, like many of his brethren, "I have Abraham for my forefather.
-I am not a dark unenlightened heathen; I am one of the favoured people of God: I have been admitted into covenant with God by circumcision.
+I am not a dark unenlightened heathen.
+I am one of the favoured people of God.
+I have been admitted into covenant with God by circumcision.
 I am a far better man than the ignorant Gentiles."
 But he never said so.
 He never gloried in anything of this kind.
-Never, for one moment!
+Never for one moment

 He never gloried in his own works.
 None ever worked so hard for God as he did.
-He was "more abundant in labours "than any of the apostles.
-(2 Cor. xi.
-23.)
-No man ever preached so much, travelled so much, and endured so many hardships for Christ's cause.
-None was ever made the means of converting so many souls, did so much good to the world, and made himself so useful to mankind.
-No Father of the early Church, no Reformer, no Puritan, no Missionary, no minister, no layman,-no one man could ever be named, who did so many good works as the Apostle Paul.
+He was more abundant in labours than any of the Apostles.
+No living man ever preached so much, travelled so much, and endured so many hardships for Christ's cause.
+None ever converted so many souls, did so much good to the world, and made himself so useful to mankind.
+No Father of the early Church, no Reformer, no Puritan, no Missionary, no Minister, no Layman,-no one man could ever be named, who did so many good works as the apostle Paul.
 But did he ever glory in them, as if they were in the least meritorious, and could save his soul?
-Never!
-Never for one moment!
+Never! never for a moment!

 He never gloried in his knowledge.
-He was a man of great gifts naturally, and, after he was converted, the Holy Spirit gave him greater gifts still.
+He was a man of great gifts naturally, and after he was converted the Holy Spirit gave him greater gifts still.
 He was a mighty preacher, and a mighty speaker, and a mighty writer.
 He was as great with his pen as he was with his tongue.
 He could reason equally well with Jews and Gentiles.
 He could argue with infidels at Corinth, or Pharisees at Jerusalem, or self-righteous people in Galatia.
 He knew many deep things.
-He had been in the third heaven, and "heard unspeakable words."
-(2 Cor. xii.
-4.)
+He had been in the third heaven, and heard unspeakable words.
 He had received the spirit of prophecy, and could foretell things yet to come.
 But did he ever glory in his knowledge, as if it could justify him before God?
-Never: never!
-Never for one moment!
+Never! never! never for one moment!

 He never gloried in his graces.
 If ever there was one who abounded in graces, that man was Paul.
 He was full of love.
 How tenderly and affectionately he used to write!
-He could feel for souls like a mother or a nurse feeling for her child.-He was a bold man.
+He could feel for souls like a mother or a nurse feeling for her child.
+He was a bold man.
 He cared not whom he opposed when truth was at stake.
-He cared not what risks he ran when souls were to be won.-He was a self-denying man,-in hunger and thirst often, in cold and nakedness, in watchings and fastings.-He was a humble man.
-He thought himself less than the least of all saints, and the chief of sinners.-He was a prayerful man.
-See how it comes out at the beginning of all his Epistles.-He was a thankful man.
+He cared not what risks he ran when souls were to be won.
+He was a self-denying man,-in hunger and thirst often, in cold and nakedness, in watchings and fastings.
+He was a humble man.
+He thought himself less than the least of all saints, and the chief of sinners.
+He was a prayerful man.
+See how it comes out at the beginning of all his Epistles.
+He was a thankful man.
 His thanksgivings and his prayers walked side by side.
-But he never gloried in all this,-never valued himself on it,-never rested his soul's hopes on it.
-Oh, no: never for a moment!
+But he never gloried in all this, never valued himself on it, never rested his soul's hopes on it.
+Oh, no! never for a moment!